-- 7. Distance from adjacent or nearby uses; - 8.
-Criteria (as needed) adopted relating to site plan review pursuant to Article 5, Sec.
-5.6 of this bylaw; - 9.
-Any other standards and factors (as needed) that the bylaw may require; - 10.
+- Minimum lot size: - 2.
+Distance from adjacent or nearby uses; - 3.
+Criteria as adopted relating to site plan review pursuant to Article 5, Sec.
+5.6 (6) of this bylaw; - 4.
+Any other standards and factors that the bylaw may require; - 5.
+Possible requirements by the DRB that the applicant install, operate, and maintain any and all devices which may be used to prevent or reduce fumes, gas, dust, smoke, odor, noise, vibration, or any similar nuisance.
+Performance standards shall be specified by the appropriate State regulatory agency; - 6.
 Off-street parking requirements in accordance with standards outlined in Article 3, Sec.
-3.9 of this bylaw; - 11.
+3.9 of this bylaw; - 7.
 Loading/unloading facilities.